 Sell with Instagram stories

 Imagine a lazy Sunday afternoon: you’re scrolling your social media account for news or insignificant updates of your followers before lazily clicking on someone’s Instagram Story.
 And it just so happens that the gym membership promotion you were checking out on your browser previously, appears as an ad in between Stories as if it knew.
 So you jam your thumb on your phone screen to take a good hard look at the ad (as if it was your first time).
 Now this leaves a lingering thought in your head as you go about the rest of your day — to buy or not to buy?
-That’s exactly what an IG ad can do for you.
+That’s exactly what an IG ad or IG Story can do for you.

 Upon the launch of the Instagram Stories in 2016, it has taken the world by storm and is now one of the features that the platform thrives on.
 Many brands have also taken to IG stories to reach their consumers further.
-It is not only convenient and inexpensive, but Stories are also a great way to help you ensure you are reaching the right audience by targeting your own consumer base.
+It is not only convenient and inexpensive, but Stories are also a great way to help you ensure you are reaching the right audience by targeting specifically your own consumer base.
 Take a look at how Fashion Valet works with Instagram stories:

 Focus on functional content